YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/GeneralAttributes/Index.rst

         SQL SELECT statement

     Description
-        SQL SELECT statement must have an alias "value" which will be used as the value to display.
+        SQL SELECT statement must have an alias **value** which will be used as the value to display.

         Special markers can be used in the statement :